 Understanding why motivation deficits exist may be our greatest opportunity to shift how we think about motivation.
 Identifying gaps in the essentials of long-term motivation described above (autonomy, competence, and relatedness) is often a good starting point.

 Likewise, lay off the guilt.
 It likely comes from a “good place”—your own motivations to see someone change, grow, and thrive.
 But, at best, guilt trips fall flat.
 At worst, they produce exactly the opposite effect.
-Smokers often feel so frustrated by judgment and guilt that they stick with smoking almost out of defiance (that “autonomy” thing).
+People who smoke often feel so frustrated by judgment and guilt that they stick with smoking almost out of defiance (that “autonomy” thing).
 Is that self-defeating stubbornness logical?
 No. Does every single one of us do it?
 You betcha.
-Just like you, smokers will always find more motivation when they feel understood than when they feel shamed.
+Just like you, people who smoke will always find more motivation when they feel understood than when they feel shamed.

 So, there you go: To support lasting behavior change, help people align their existing motivations with the desired outcome; help them feel understood, competent, and in control; and, most of all, don’t be a barrier.